okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 ### Links object

-Specifies link relations (see [Web Linking](http://tools.ietf.org/html/rfc8288) available for the current status of a user.
+The Links object specifies link relations (see [Web Linking](http://tools.ietf.org/html/rfc8288) available for the current status of a user).
 The Links object is used for dynamic discovery of related resources, lifecycle operations, and credential operations.
 The Links object is read-only.

 #### Individual Users vs. collection of Users